pinax-network/substreams_firehose/README.md

 Press `F1` on any screen of the TUI to access a help menu.
 For starter, you can bring the main menu on the starting screen by pressing `CTRL+X`.

-*Note: the TUI requires your terminal emulator to support a 256 colors palette.
+*Note: the TUI requires your terminal emulator to support a 256 colors palette for syntax highlighting (if not, the tool still works you won't just see the pretty colors !).
 Check [here](https://github.com/termstandard/colors) if you're not sure that's the case.*

 You can also edit any configuration file manually (stored under `.venv/lib/{PYTHON_VERSION}/site-packages/substreams_firehose/` with PyPI install) with the editor of your choice but beware it might break the application if edited incorrectly.